monmima/main-aide-memoire/terminal/README.md

 ## Varia (one-line installs)

 By the way, installing NPM also installs Node.js on your system.

+Also, the VS Code shortcut might not show in the start menu until you reboot your computer.

     sudo apt update
     sudo apt-get install npm